 Some dogs have genetic disorders in which the retina thins and breaks down over time.
-Breeds at greatest risk for these conditions include collies and sheepdogs, as well as certain spaniels, terriers, and retrievers.
+Breeds at most significant risk for these conditions include collies, sheepdogs, and certain spaniels, terriers, and retrievers.
 Such conditions are progressive and irreversible, eventually leading to partial or total blindness.

-Fortunately, dogs have well-developed senses of hearing and smell, which can largely make up for decreased vision.
+Fortunately, dogs have well-developed senses of hearing and smell, which can largely compensate for decreased vision.

-Other conditions that can damage the retina or optic nerve include trauma to the eye (eg, a car accident), cancer, and glaucoma.
-In glaucoma, the fluid pressure in the eye increases, which crushes the retina and optic nerve, and can lead to permanent blindness.
+Other conditions that can damage the retina or optic nerve include trauma to the eye (e.g., a car accident), cancer, and glaucoma.
+In glaucoma, the fluid pressure in the eye increases, crushing the retina and optic nerve and leading to permanent blindness.
 Affected eye(s) are red and painful and can become obviously swollen as the disease progresses.

 Depending on your dog’s history and signs of eye disease, your veterinarian may perform additional diagnostic tests on the eye(s).
-For example, they can check the eye for damage to the cornea, check the tear production of the eye, examine the retina with an ophthalmoscope, or measure the pressure in the eye.
+For example, they can check the eye for damage to the cornea, check the eye’s tear production, examine the retina with an ophthalmoscope, or measure the pressure in the eye.
 Your vet will prescribe the appropriate treatment depending on the cause of the problem.